damouse/Cookbook/README.md

 TODO

-- Review dot-link style
-- Review Down arrow Algo
-- Review up arrow Algo
+- Fix root node encoding
+- Code button, and review button position (check laptop progress)

-- Understand cursor position-- need to know when we can delete and move to the next line and arrows and all that jazz
+- Understand cursor position-- need to know when we can delete and move to the
-- Code button, and review button position
 - Delete when empty
 - shift + delete